 Royal Philips is a leading health technology company focused on improving people’s lives through meaningful innovation, from healthy living and prevention, to diagnosis, treatment and home care.
 Philips is committed to carbon neutrality for its global operations by 2020, which includes purchasing 100% of our electricity from renewable sources.

 RICOH Company, Ltd. is a multinational electronics company providing document services, consulting, software and hardware to businesses around the world.
 It is the first Japanese company to join RE100.
 Just beginning its renewable energy journey, Ricoh has a target to source 100% renewable electricity by 2050, with an interim goal of at least 30% by 2030.

 Salesforce is a CRM software solutions and enterprise cloud computing company that believes the cloud should be powered by clean sources of energy.
-Salesforce is committed to increasing the percentage of renewable energy powering its global operations and reaching its goal of sourcing 100% of renewable electricity.
+Salesforce is committed to increasing the percentage of renewable energy powering its global operations and reaching its goal of sourcing 100% renewable electricity by 2022.

 SAP is a multinational enterprise software corporation based in Germany that strives to ‘help the world run better and improve people’s lives through use of their services.
 The company has already reached its RE100 goal of powering all facilities and data centers by 100% renewable electricity in 2014.